liftek22/MATSimNetworks/README.md

 An attribute called _category_ which takes in an integer variable.
 Assigned it _3_

-_Signalized, name, isTunner, Category_ are all just examples and have no meaning in MATSim
+_Signalized, name, isTunnel, Category_ are all just examples and have no meaning in MATSim

 ```ja